 It’s fucking ridiculous.

-As I said, the entire blue-check program is some sort of weird Stalinist fever dream.
+As I said, the entire blue-check program is a Stalinist fever dream.
 Favored points of view have clearly faced an easier path to that coveted status than did those whose views were out of fashion.
 When I was the editor in chief of the New York Observer, a representative from Twitter came by the office to hand out blue checks to all the reporters.
 This included the very talented but also very young reporters on our staff.
 The Twitter representative was greeted with solemn gratitude as a visiting dignitary.
 Moreso, in fact, than actual visiting dignitaries.
-When political figures like Dick Durbin or Eliot Spitzer or Elise Stefanik came by the office, I could barely scrounge up a few people to join in sitting down with him.
-But the Twitter guy handing out blue checks was sought after like the guy in the high school parking lot with good weed.
+When political figures like Dick Durbin or Eliot Spitzer or Elise Stefanik came by the office, I could barely scrounge up a few people to join in sitting down with them.
+But the Twitter guy handing out blue checks was more popular than the guy in high school with good weed.

 To its credit, Twitter itself saw the danger of declaring some people officially important and others not so much.
 They mostly ended the program in 2017.